We Remember

 Rocco Bollotta

 I did my first tour in Phu Cat AB, then I was sent to Seymour Johnson, while there we deployed back to the war to Ubon AB, Thailand.
 By now Bien Hoa had closed, no more aircraft based there.
-Then someone came up with the tadalafil overnight delivery canada idea that if the F-4’s from Thailand could stop somewhere in Vietnam, we could get more missions out of each flight before returning to Thailand.
+Then someone came up with the best generic levitra overnight idea that if the F-4’s from Thailand could stop somewhere in Vietnam, we could get more missions out of each flight before returning to Thailand.
 It was a risky op because we wouldn’t have much support, so I got asked to go because they wanted only experienced crew chiefs, they sent us with bare minimum to work with, the base being closed there were no hot meals or anything and we got hit often, making us work in helmets and flak vests.
 Kinda eerie on a closed base.
 The planes would land and we would refuel them and re-arm them with bombs and they would go right out, a plane would leave Thailand and not return for 8 hours or more.
 Then they moved us to DaNang AB, again after it was closed and we did the same thing.
 But there we were dodging rockets more often.
 During the time I couldn’t tell my folks any of this as it was a quiet operation.
 Strange thing was, I had seen DaNang when operational, it was once called the busiest airfield in the world, then when I went there second time it was an eerie ghost town.
 But we got the job done.

 12705227_965506396869903_5144106982286382566_n